ccsosa/GOCompare/README.md

 - Functions: `mostFrequentGOs. graphGOspecies, evaluateGO_species` are designed to provide analysis for one species.

-- Functions: `compareGOspecies graph_two_GOspecies ` allow compare two species GO terms list belonging to the features needed by the user.
+- Functions: `compareGOspecies graph_two_GOspecies evaluateCAT_species evaluateGO_species ` allow compare two species GO terms list belonging to the features needed by the user.

 - Finally, a set of four datasets for test are provided: `A_thaliana, A_thaliana_compress, H_sapiens, H_sapiens_compress, comparison_example`